mwalmsley/agnfinder/README.md

 FSPS installation instructions are [here](https://github.com/cconroy20/fsps/blob/master/doc/INSTALL).
 **Follow these now**.
 - To download the files: `git clone https://github.com/cconroy20/fsps.git`
 - Before commit `eb4341d`, I found (Ubunutu) I needed to change the compiler flags line in `src/Makefile` as follows: F90FLAGS = -O3 -march=native -cpp -fPIC.
-With the latest master version, this has been fixed.
 - Setting the $SPS_HOME environmental variable in the shell from which you run Python is crucial, or the subsequent python-fsps install will fail.

 Clone the repo and install the required Python packages (you're using an environment manager like conda or virtualenv, right?):